Rebuffed by Spirit, JetBlue goes hostile in takeover bid

 Frontier and Spirit are similar airlines that offer low fares and get more revenue from tacking on fees for many things.
 JetBlue is more like the big airlines it hopes to catch.
 It generally charges higher fares than the discount airlines, but it provides more space between rows and adds amenities including free TV.

-Shares of JetBlue Airways Corp. fell 3% while shares of Frontier, based in Denver, climbed more than 6%.
+Shares of JetBlue Airways Corp. fell 4% while shares of Frontier, based in Denver, climbed more than 6% in midday trading.

 Credit: Charles Krupa